phofstet/grapin-employee-handbook/holidays-and-absences.md

 GRAPIN’s employees have 25 days of holidays per year.

-You should communicate any holiday period by filling out [this form (private link)](https://storage.grapin.ch/index.php/f/222254), print it out, and give it to the person you report to (see the [Who Does What](who-does-what.md) section).
+You should communicate any holiday period by filling out [this form (private link)](https://storage.grapin.ch/index.php/f/234281), print it out, and give it to the person you report to (see the [Who Does What](who-does-what.md) section).

 Holidays will be officially aproved only after the person you report to signs and sends you back a copy of the form.

 After that, the signed original will be delivered to Sonja, who will introduce the dates into the *GRAPIN’s Time Tracking Tool*.

 ### Project Planning Support
 Longer holiday periods (i.e. Christmas or summer holidays) should be communicated before the end of January.
-This way you'll support the good usage of *GRAPIN’s Time Tracking Tool*, thus a better oversight of your availability and project planning.
+This way you'll support the good usage of the tools for project planning.

 ### Overtime
 We limit ourselves to a 42-hour work week.
 Keeping our hours at work limited forces us to prioritize the work that really matters.